spacebeam/research/web/spacebeam.org/content/updates/abstraction.md

 A second model would contain the telephone, the service station, and the repairman there.

-Finally, it concludes that it will call a cab and leave his wife to deal with the flat tire as best as she can.
+Finally, he concludes that he will call a cab and leave his wife to deal with the flat tire as best as she can.

 These are extraordinarily elementary models, but they serve a very practical purpose.